roitraining/gcp-demos/bq-demo/README.md

     --orders=<#orders> \
 ```

-6. Load the data from the generated files in GCS into BigQuery.
+6. Load the data from the generated files in GCS into BigQuery, and then run queries to create the derived tables.
 This will take on the order of 75 minutes to complete, and cost about $150.

 ```
 . ./load_data.sh